AGRINFO AGRINFO logo

 Why?

-There is increasing consumer demand for low-alcohol wines, but the rules on how to describe alcohol content are different across EU Member States.
-The new rules will harmonise the use of these terms, giving greater clarity to consumers.
+There is increasing consumer demand for low-alcohol wines, but the previous rules on how to describe alcohol content were different across EU Member States, restricting the development of the sector.
+The new rules harmonise the terminology, giving greater clarity to consumers.

 Timeline